marcusoftnet/marcusoftnet.github.io/_posts/2008-04-21-great-book-head-first-design-patterns.md

 I have tried to wrap my brain around Design Patterns many times but failed, often due to the very academical language that is used when you speak about such abstract thing.
-I cannot count the number of times i got an "aaah", "so it was this simple?" or "finally!"-feeling while reading this book.
+I cannot count the number of times I got an "aaah", "so it was this simple?" or "finally!"-feeling while reading this book.

 Thank you!